siwawong/CharSheetNg2/README.md

 Unnecessary, but helpful, is [Robo 3T](https://robomongo.org/) for easy GUI inspection and editing of the local database

-Launch the server `node server/server.js` from the project root in your terminal.
+Navigate to the server folder in your terminal than run `npm install` to download all the servers dependencies.
+After it is finished launch the server with `node server.js`.

 ### API